dzuk-mutant/Helium/docs/bidir.md

 ### gutter-seq

 `gutter-seq` can also be used bidirectionally.
-Check [the documentation on gutters](gutter.md#gutter-seq) for more information.
+Check body[the documentation on gutters](gutter.md#gutter-seq) for more information.